 Final Thoughts About the Plain of Six Glaciers Tea House Ride

-We really enjoyed our horseback ride to the Plain of Six Glaciers Tea House and would definitely recommend it to anyone looking for a unique experience in Lake Louise.
+We very much enjoyed our horseback ride to the Plain of Six Glaciers Tea House and would definitely recommend it to anyone looking for a unique experience in Lake Louise.

 Rocky and Chocolate were well trained and responsive to the reins, allowing me to get over most of my long-held fear of horses.
-Our guide also made sure to frequently look back, making sure we weren’t having any difficulty.
-There was one horse that was a bit of a rascal (he liked to stop and eat the leaves along the trail), but our guide made sure to help his rider get him back on track.
+Our guide also frequently looked back, making sure we weren’t having any difficulty.
+There was one horse that was a bit of a rascal (he liked to stop and eat the leaves along the trail), but our guide helped his rider get him back on track.

 I was surprised at just how relaxing riding a horse was.
 It was a very peaceful experience, especially on a misty autumn morning.
 The only downfall was that our knees got quite sore by the end of it.
 When I got off the horse I had a hard time walking until my knees loosened up.